franneck94/Vscode-C-Cpp-Runner/README.md

 ### CMake and Makefile Projects

-The extension does not start whenever there is a CMakeLists.txt or a Makefile in the root folder of the workspace or if a source directory for Microsoft's CMake or Makefile extension is set by the user.
+This extension does not start whenever the CMake or Make extension by Microsoft is active in the current workspace folder.
 This prevents an overloaded status bar with a lot of icons.
-However, the user can trigger the start-up of this extension by pressing `ctrl+alt+r` regardless of the CMake extension.
+However, the user can trigger the start-up of this extension by pressing `ctrl+alt+r`.

 ## Release Notes